What does it take to stay tobacco-free?

 Other ways to stay active

 You might have a lot of pent-up energy while trying to quit and stay tobacco-free.
-When you’re looking for something to do besides smoking, think about ways you can be active and productive, or maybe you can try something new!
+When you’re looking for something to do, think about ways you can be active and productive, or maybe you can try something new!
 Do some yardwork or housework.
 Organize or clean out a closet, a room, or even the entire basement.
 Get involved in a new sport or hobby you like.
 Some of these “distractions” can help keep you from gaining weight after quitting, too.

 Staying tobacco-free over holidays